 Why increasing the money supply does not always cause inflation

-1. The growth of real output same as growth of money supply
+1. The growth of real output is the same as the growth of the money supply

 Suppose the money supply increased by 4%.
 In a simplified model, this would lead to an increase in Aggregate Demand (AD) of 4%.
 If AS (productive capacity of the economy) also increased by 4%, then the price level would be unaffected.
 In other words, the growth of the money supply is absorbed in the increase in real output.

 3. Hard to Measure Money Supply

 Sometimes the money supply is hard to calculate and is constantly changing.
 Large increases in the money supply are often just due to changes in the way people hold money.
-For example, an increase in credit card use may cause an increase in th broad money supply M4.
+For example, an increase in credit card use may cause an increase in the broad money supply M4.

 The quantity theory of money equation MV=PY assumes that an increase in M causes an increase in P. However, this assumes that V(velocity of circulation) is constant and Y is constant.
 However, in practice, it is not as simple as this equation assumes.
 There are often variations in the velocity of circulation.

 A good example is in a recession, the stock of money may rise 5%, however, people will be making fewer transactions and therefore the velocity of circulation will fall.
-This explains why quantitative easing (increasing the money supply) did not cause inflation between 2009 and 2016.
+This is one reason why quantitative easing (increasing the money supply) did not cause inflation between 2009 and 2016.

 5. Keynesian view – Liquidity Trap